rohitgulam/wall-of-opensource/README.md

  <!-- DUPLICATE THIS CODE BLOCK ENDS HERE-->

 ```
+Important point to be considerd
+*New card must be added on the bottom, after the last current card.
+Not among existing cards*

-After editing the `Index.html` file and making sure that everything is Cool, do the following
+After editing the `Index.html` file and making sure that everything is Cool, do the following.

 ## 5. Commit & Push the changes you made
 ```